HL7/smart-app-launch/input/pages/brands.md

 ##### Must-Support Definition (`MS`) and Data Absent Reasons

-For this specification a profile element labeled as "must support" means publishers must provide a way for Brands to populate value.
+User Access Brand profile elements labeled as "must support" mean publishers must provide a way for Brands to populate the value.
 For example, marking a Brand's "address" as `0..* MS` means that a publisher needs to give Brands a way to supply multiple addresses, even if some choose not to provide any.

 An EHR that publishes a Brand Bundle may not have some required data elements (Brand Website, Portal Website, Portal Name).
 If the EHR has asked, but a Brand administrator has not supplied a value, the EHR MAY provide a [Data Absent Reason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) of `asked-declined` or `asked-unknown`.
 The EHR SHALL NOT use other Data Absent Reasons.